 This restaurant in the Fairmont Resort offers stunning views through the multi-storey windows out over the valley and that alone made a meal here a must-do on our list.
 The menu offers some interesting combinations including my tea-smoked duck which was succulent, delicate and delicious although some would have considered it a light serving when presented as a main.

-Sadly the steak that was cooked beyond the requested medium-rare which is disappointing at the price point.
+Sadly the steak that was cooked beyond the requested medium-rare was disappointing at the price point.
 That said the locally sourced produce is good quality, the views amazing and the front of house service very good.

 56 Waratah St, Katoomba